Ennis House: Site

 The Ennis House is located in the Los Feliz neighborhood of Los Angeles in California, United States, with an address of 2607 or 2655 Glendower Avenue.
 The house's only means of access is via Glendower Avenue, a narrow road that winds through Los Feliz and surrounds the building on three sides.
 Designed by Frank Lloyd Wright, the house sits on a hill, which slopes down sharply toward the south.
 Wright's nearly-contemporary John Storer House and Samuel Freeman House were also built on hilltop sites; the writer Robert C. Twombly wrote that this made the houses look "seemingly impenetrable" from the street.
 A writer for Contemporary Literature magazine wrote in 1997 that the house signified Wright's ethos of "extreme individualism" and his distaste for urbanism, especially given its site.
 Frank Lloyd Wright Building Conservancy president John Payne said in 2003 that the house took advantage of its topography in a similar vein to Wright's earlier Prairie style work, which tended to be low to the ground.

 The site covers approximately 5/6 acre, measuring 248 ft wide from west to east.
-The house consists of a main building and a garage wing, separated by an enclosed motor court.
+The house consists of a main building and a garage wing, separated by an enclosed motor court, or courtyard for vehicles.
 A footbridge spans the motor court, connecting the main house's northern terrace with the garage wing.
 In addition, there is a koi pond and swimming pool in the rear of the main house, as well as terraces and other open spaces overlooking Los Angeles.
 The Ennis House overlooks Downtown Los Angeles and Griffith Park to the east, and it also faces the Pacific Ocean to the west.
 The house is one of several buildings in Los Feliz designed by Wright and his apprentices; other such structures include the Lovell House and John Sowden House.
 Prior to the development of Los Feliz, the site had been part of a Spanish-era land grant known as Rancho Los Feliz.